-Several species of bats in Australia are potentially infected with Australian Bat Lyssavirus (ABL).
+Several species of bats in Australia are potentially infected with Australian Bat Lyssavirus (ABLV).
 Grey headed flying-foxes can carry this disease.
-This virus is related to rabies and can be contracted by humans through bites or scratches which pass through saliva from the infected bat.
-Alternatively, bat saliva entering or touching the eyes, nose or throat can potentially transmit the virus.
-Therefore, all contact with bats should be avoided.
-Sick or injured bats should not be handled.
+This virus is related to rabies and can only be transferred to a human through an infected bat’s saliva coming into contact with a mucous membrane or open wound.
+This means it is possible to contract ABLV by a bite, scratch, or bat saliva entering or touching the eyes, nose or mouth.
+It is strongly advised that people do not touch any bat without appropriate vaccinations.
+Sick or injured bats should never be handled.

-If bitten or scratched, the wound should be washed thoroughly with soap and water, and veridical antiseptic applied if available.
+If bitten or scratched, the wound should be washed thoroughly with soap and water for 5 minutes strictly (do not scrub), and veridical antiseptic applied if available.
 Eyes, nose or mouths which have come into contact with bat saliva should be flushed thoroughly with water.
 In all cases of exposure, medical advice should be sought immediately.

 What to do?